Los Angeles Memorial Coliseum: The Story of an L.A. Icon

 In 1984, Los Angeles became the only U.S. city to host two Olympics, and the Coliseum became the first stadium to host the Olympics twice.
 For the 1984 Olympic Games, the Coliseum was the primary venue for track and field, and the site of the opening and closing ceremonies.
 The Olympic Gateway, created by sculptor Robert Graham for the '84 Games, is notable for a pair of life-sized bronze nudes modeled on two Olympic athletes, U.S. water polo player Terry Schroeder and Guyana long jumper Jennifer Inniss.

-Along with the new Los Angeles Stadium at Hollywood Park, the Coliseum will co-host the opening and closing ceremonies of the 2028 Summer Olympic Games.
+Along with SoFi Stadium at Hollywood Park, the Coliseum will co-host the opening and closing ceremonies of the 2028 Summer Olympic Games.

 The Coliseum has hosted decades of spectacular concerts featuring some of the greatest music acts in history, including Roger Waters performing The Wall in its entirety; the Rolling Stones Steel Wheels Tour with Guns N’ Roses; U2, Metallica, The Who, the Grateful Dead, Van Halen and many more.

 Bruce Springsteen & The E Street Band concluded their Born in the U.S.A.
 Tour with a four-night stand at the Coliseum on Sept.
 27, 29-30 and Oct.
 2, 1985.
-The shows were recorded and eight songs from the Sept.
-30 concert appear on their 1986 box set, Live/1975–85.
-The Sept.
-30 performance of Edwin Starr’s War was released as the first single from Live/1975-85.
+The shows were recorded and eight songs from the September 30 concert appear on their 1986 box set, Live/1975–85.
+The September 30 performance of Edwin Starr’s "War" was released as the first single from Live/1975-85.
 The music video is a straight concert filming of the Coliseum performance.

 Memorial Court of Honor

-Located at the historic Coliseum peristyle, the 62 plaques that comprise the Memorial Court of Honor commemorate outstanding persons or events (athletic or otherwise) that have made an impact on the Los Angeles Memorial Coliseum.
+Located at the famed Peristyle, the 64 plaques that comprise the Memorial Court of Honor commemorate outstanding persons or events (athletic or otherwise) that have made an impact on the Coliseum.

 During the restoration of the Peristyle that was part of the Coliseum renovation project, the story of the "Mystery Mural" was uncovered.
 The stunning mural was painted by Heinz Rosien in 1969 as part of LA's bid for the 1976 Summer Olympics.
 That bid went to Montreal, Los Angeles hosted the '84 Games, and the rest is history.